swindar-zhou/NVIDIA-rag-for-llm-project/README.md

 Personal notes and implementations from the **NVIDIA Deep Learning Institute** course *"Building RAG Agents for LLMs"*.

-> **Note:** The original course notebooks (`course-contents/`) cannot be redistributed
-> without NVIDIA authorization and are excluded from this repo.
-Everything here is
-> my own paraphrased notes and independently written implementations.

 ---

 ## Repository Structure